-Everywhere you go and everywhere you look, you can see software in action.
+Everywhere you go, you can see software in action.
 Take a look around.
-You use it at the ATM, you use it at your grocery store, and you see it on your car’s electronic dashboard.
+You use it at the ATM, at your grocery store, and on your car’s electronic dashboard.
 Software is what makes hardware come to life!

-I’m sure you have heard of the Internet of Things (IoT) by now.
-If not, the IoT is like the Internet jumping out of a gadget.
-An example of a gadget could be your Roku device or your front door’s dead bolt.
-What makes these devices do what they do?
-Software!
-The Internet doesn’t move data back and forth on its own, it needs software to do that.
+You have likely heard of the Internet of Things (IoT).
+Essentially, the IoT is what enables gadgets, machines, and other devices to communicate with each other.
+An example of an IoT gadget could be your Roku device or your front door’s electronic deadbolt; software is what makes these devices do what they do.
+The Internet doesn’t move data back and forth on its own—it needs software to do that.

-Are you that person that wonders how something works?
-Do you find yourself picturing how things work in your mind’s eye?
-You may even go so far as to take things a part just to put them back together again.
-A software developer must have curiosity, a desire to know how things work.
+Are you that person that always wonders how something works?
+Do you find yourself picturing how things function in your mind’s eye?
+You may even go so far as to take things apart just to put them back together again.
+A software developer must have the curiosity to know how things work.

 Perseverance and Tenacity

 Do you get frustrated when things don't work right away?
-A solution to a problem is rarely found the first time around.
+In software development, a solution to a problem is rarely found the first time around.
 A software developer must have perseverance and tenacity.
-Actually, a true software developer will not want to give up.
-He/she will be driven to find a workable solution to the problem at hand otherwise it causes sleepless nights.
+Instead of giving up, software developers will be driven to find a workable solution to the problem at hand—otherwise, it may cause sleepless nights.

 High Tolerance for Ambiguity

-Many times the requirements for a software application change over the course of it being developed.
-It is a fact of a software developer’s life.
-A software developer should have a high tolerance for ambiguity.
-That is, do not get overwhelmed when there is not a clear set of instructions to your reach a goal.
+Oftentimes, the requirements for a software application change over the course of development.
+As a software developer, you should expect this and develop a high tolerance for ambiguity—that is, do not get overwhelmed when you lack a clear set of instructions for reaching a goal.

 Communications and Teamwork

 The idea that software developers don’t need strong social skills is just one of several myths about software developers.
 A successful software developer should have strong communication skills, both oral and written.
 They also need to know how to work in teams.
 A software developer often must work with another software developer’s designs, code, or test plans.
 This is made much easier when you can communicate effectively with your team members.